 Dr. Mark Causey

 Lecturer of Philosophy & Religious Studies

 Dr. Causey is a lecturer and teaches courses in the core curriculum as well as in Christian thought and ethics.
 His main research interests are in animal ethics, environmental ethics, and food ethics.
 He is a member of the Sustainability Council.

-Courses taught: Environmental Ethics; Animal Ethics; Liberation Theology; Religion, Science and the Natural World; Christianity and the Environment.
+Courses: Environmental Ethics; Animal Ethics; Liberation Theology; Religion, Science and the Natural World; Christianity and the Environment; Historical Jesus

 Dr. Gittinger’s work focuses on South Asia.
 She received her doctorate from McGill University in Montreal, and has master’s degrees from University of Colorado in Boulder and SOAS in London.
 Her research interests include Hindu nationalism, Islam in pop culture, and virtual methodologies.
-Her recent book investigates how Hinduism is encountered online, and the parties that are most invested in controlling this discourse: Hinduism and Hindu Nationalism Online (Routledge).
-She is presently working on a book about the concept of personhood in science fiction through religious, philosophical, and ethical lenses.
+Her 2018 book investigates how Hinduism is encountered online, and the parties that are most invested in controlling this discourse: Hinduism and Hindu Nationalism Online (Routledge).
+Her most recent book, Personhood in Science Fiction: religious and philosophical considerations (Palgrave-Macmillian) came out in 2019 and investigates the question of personhood, humanity, soulhaving, and other provocative topics through the lens of popular science fiction.
 Her CV can be found here.

 Dr. Sabrina Hom

 Assistant Professor of Philosophy; Program Coordinator for Women's Studies